 11 bit Studios

 A new mechanic, called the archives, will be present in Endless mode, and it will be triggered once players find a memento.
 Building the archives will allow players to store more mementos in the building and learn more about the world of Frostpunk.
-You can see the full update details on Frospunk's Steam community page .
+You can see the full update details on Frospunk's Steam .